thelmsapp/thelmsapp-plugin-moodle/README.txt

 After you install the plugin please read the How-to-setup guide in order to learn how you can customize your content for TheLMSapp.

 Need some help?
 Run into any problems?
-Create a ticket --> https://thelmsapp.zendesk.com/anonymous_requests/new Need any additional info or just want to say hi?  www.thelmsapp.com/contact
+Add an issue and we will get back to you.

 Copyright 2013 TheLMSapp
 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this work except in compliance with the License.
 You may obtain a copy of the License in the LICENSE file, or at: